Total Hip Replacement

 - Temporarily stop certain medications before surgery

-- Avoid smoking and alcohol as it slows down healing
+- Avoid smoking and alcohol, as they can slow down healing

-- Stop eating and drinking 8 to 12 hours prior to the surgery
+- Stop eating and drinking 8–12 hours before surgery

 What to expect during Total Hip Replacement Surgery?